 This only makes sense, since you’re getting a custom, usually hand-built, non-assembly-line machine.
 Those companies will add extra labor charges for the manual assembly of your custom-picked components.

 That can add anywhere from $100 – $500+ to the total cost of your computer.

 Finally, there’s the option of building your own PC.

-This is a type of custom build, but instead of someone assembling the parts for you, you do it yourself.
+This is a type of custom build, but you do it yourself instead of someone assembling the parts for you.
 On the one hand, this is very inconvenient, since you have to source all the parts yourself and do all the labor.

 On the other hand, you can save a significant amount of money.
 Exactly how inconvenient this is will depend on your level of expertise, how flexible you are with specifications, and how soon you need your new PC.

-When you buy an off-the-shelf pre-built PC, or even a custom-built model, all the parts will be compatible with each-other.
+When you buy an off-the-shelf pre-built PC or even a custom-built PC, all the parts will be compatible with each other.
 These companies build computers for a living, and they have thoroughly tested their configurations and know which parts will work together.

 Why choose a processor first instead of a motherboard?